How is Zeffy free?

 How to Organize a Chinese Auction in 8 Steps

-Our guide reveals eight essential steps to organize a successful penny social, from setting goals to following up with guests.
-Learn how to procure enticing prizes, promote your action, and maximize participation.
-Discover best practices that will set your event apart and keep supporters coming back for more.
+Our guide reveals essential steps to organize a successful raffle or penny social, from setting goals to following up with guests.
+Learn how to procure enticing raffle items, promote action, and maximize participation for your fundraising efforts.
+Discover best practices to set your Chinese auction event apart and keep supporters coming back for more.

 Table of Contents